SF-Speech: Straightened Flow for Zero-Shot Voice Clone: SF-Speech

+where $\sigma_{min}$ approaches 0.
+This flow is also called the Optimal Transport (OT) displacement map between $p_0(x|x_1)$ and $p_1(x|x_1)$.
+Then, the conditional vector field $u_t(x|x_1)$ takes the form:

+Reparameterizing it in terms of just $x_0$, which is a random variable distributed from the initial distribution, we can get a new optimization objective:

-This training method is called flow matching (FM).
-Because ODE is a causal model, a neural estimator trained with FM will give the causal direction of the reverse trajectories at state $H_t$ according to the marginal probability of $\mathcal{F}^{'}(H_{t}^{'},t)$ \cite{liu2022flow}.
-Fig. \ref{fig1} shows the relationship between the distribution of the non-causal forward trajectories and the causal reverse trajectories predicted by the neural estimator.
+where the $(x_1-(1-\sigma_{min})x_0)$ is the direction of a straight line from $x_0$ to $x_1$.
+Previous work has demonstrated that a $v_t$ trained with Eq. (\ref{eq:5}) will give the causal direction of the reverse trajectories according to the marginal probability of forward trajectories. \cite{lipman2022flow,liu2022flow}.
+This method that trains neural ODE models with the OT trajectories is called flow matching.